Welthungerhilfe/ChildGrowthMonitor/README.md

 #### Authentication

-Users have to be activated by admin to download the current neural networks and upload data
+Authentication is done via Email-address and password or Google OAuth.

 #### Usermanagement

+Users have to be activated by admin to download the current neural networks and upload data.
+Registration can be done via mobile app or the website via Firebase Functions.

 #### Rights/Roles

+Access to data is granted after scanning the key from a letter of consent of the parents.

 #### Organisations